 What Are the Signs of Too Much or Too Little Hardness in Your Water?

+Water that is hard has a high level of mineral content.
+Mineral buildup can cause problems such as clogged drains, scratches on dishes, and issues with scales.
 Many signs show that there is too much or too little hardness in your water.
 You can check your water for these signs by using a glass of tap water and following the instructions below:

 The first sign is if your tap water forms a white layer on top of it or if it leaves behind any dry residue on the sides of the glass when you pour it out.
 This indicates that there is too much calcium in the water.
 If this happens, you will not be able to see through the glass, but you should remove the deposits with vinegar and baking soda.